Tips To Heal Irritable Bowel Syndrome (IBS) & Leaky Gut

 Causes of IBS & Leaky Gut

-Regularly eating over processed ‘lifeless’ food products is one of the main contributors to gut and health issues.
+A diet that is laden with processed food products is one of the main contributors to gut and health issues.

 Some of the worst offenders include: